1940 - 1949

 An aerial view of the regatta, with Harvard leading, Yale second, and Washington a quickly closing third (they finished .10 second behind Yale).
 Tyee photo.

 The finish.
-Bill Works, the captain of the
+Bill Works, the

-varsity squad, rowed four seat in the Washington crew that placed third.
+varsity squad, rowed four-seat in the Washington crew that placed third.

 The rest were freshmen: Westlund, Johnson, Harris, Buvick, Young, Dixon,